Malcolm in the Middle season 1: Casting

-Filming
+Filming and directing

+Hal in a bee suit, from "The Bots and the Bees".
+Bryan Cranston wore a live bee suit for the scene, and was only stung once.

-Much of the filming for the season was done on location from 1999 to 2000.
-Unlike other sitcoms, the makers avoided including laugh tracks or studio audience, and cinematography was done with single-camera to achieve a more "cinematic look".
-A privately owned home, located at 12334 Cantura Street in Studio City, California, was rented for upwards of $3,000 a day to film as Malcolm's house.
-School scenes were filmed at Colfax Elementary School.
-For the episode "Rollerskates", Cranston learned how to skate and performed most of his skating scenes, while a stunt double was used for the more complicated skating scenes.
-During "The Bots and the Bees", he wore a suit of live bees as required for the role.
+As opposed to a soundstage, much of the filming for the season was done on location from 1999 to 2000.
+Unlike other sitcoms, they avoided including laugh tracks or a studio audience for recordings, and filming was accomplished with single-camera to achieve a more "cinematic look".
+A privately owned home, located at 12334 Cantura Street in Studio City, California, was rented for up to $3,000 a day to act as the family's house for scenes requiring it.
+Each episode cost roughly $1,000,000 to make, particularly for its unique visual style that made it more expensive to produce, whereas most other sitcoms cost $750,000 an episode.

+For the episode "Rollerskates", Cranston learned how to skate and performed most of his skating scenes, while a stunt double was used for the more intricate tricks.
+During "The Bots and the Bees", Cranston wore a suit of live bees that moved on his body for an extended period of time.
 He was covered in 10,000 bees, but only got stung once, during which he did not flinch.
-In "Stock Car Races", when Hal and the boys are entering a race track, the billboard behind the entrance displays the place as Irwindale Speedway, a real race track in Southern California.
-The season finale was filmed at a water park called Wild Rivers located in Irvine, California.
+Studio filming took place on Stage 21 at CBS Studio Center in Studio City, and was used for the interior of the home and the backyard.
+The middle school play-yard's set was located at the northern point of the CBS studio property near Radford Avenue.